tibdex/github-cherry-pick/README.md

 `github-cherry-pick` cherry-picks several commits on a branch using [the low level Git Data operations provided by the GitHub REST API](https://developer.github.com/v3/git/).

-See also [`github-rebase`](https://www.npmjs.com/package/github-rebase) if you want to rebase a pull request on its base branch.

 # Usage

 ```javascript